maziac/DeZog/README.md

 # Fork

-The [ZX81 Debugger](https://github.com/andrivet/ZX81-Debugger) by [Sebastien Andrivet](https://github.com/andrivet) is a fork of DeZog that contains a complete development environment for the ZX81.
-I.e. it comes with an integrated Z80 assembler, an integrated ZX81 simulator, syntax highlighting, sample code that you just need to paste to get started and DeZog as a debugging backend.
+The [ZX81 Debugger](https://github.com/andrivet/ZX81-Debugger) by [Sebastien Andrivet](https://github.com/andrivet) is a specialized version of DeZog for the ZX81.
-So if you're looking for a development program for the ZX81, you should give it a try.
-It's also much easier to set up than DeZog because you don't have any external dependencies.
-If you want to test the capabilities of DeZog without configuring anything, then you should also check it out.
+Since v3.5 DeZog is capable to support ZX81 development in the internal simulator as well.
+However, Sebastien's DeZog fork in general is easier to setup as it contains the complete development environment for the ZX81 (assembler, syntax highlighting, sample code).